Get The Top News In Search

-“Y”-rated (e.g., youth-oriented) and “G”-rated (e.g., general audience) content are both considered safe for children, but that safety label alone does not tell us that it will be engaging or interesting to children.
+“Y”-rated (e.g., youth-oriented) and “G”-rated (e.g., general audience) content are both considered safe for children.
+Still, that safety label alone does not tell us that it will be engaging or interesting to children.

 Limiting Results to Youth Oriented Content Results

-The patent then points out that content rated “y” may show content suited for children under 8, but might not appeal to older children.
-And content that is rated “G” for a general audience may appeal to older children, but may not interest younger children at all.
+The patent then points out that content rated “y” may show content suited for children under 8 but might not appeal to older children.
+And content that is rated “G” for a general audience may appeal to older children but may not interest younger children.

 Also, there tends to be a lot more “G” rated content on the Web than “Y” rated content.
 And “content geared towards younger viewers is highly unrepresented in the search results” since youth-oriented content is typically not scored as high as general audience content by search engines.

-The patent aims at providing safe content for younger audiences, and improving search results so that they are interesting to a broader base of children (e.g., ages 2-12).
+The patent aims to provide safe content for younger audiences and improve search results so that they are interesting to a broader base of children (e.g., ages 2-12).

 Other Criteria for Youth Oriented Content